-Live View Settings: Determines the video quality for live streaming using the stream profiles.
+Live View Settings: The stream profiles determine the video quality for live streaming.

-Optimization: Miscellaneous settings, such as timestamp onscreen display, camera orientation (flipped, mirror), time synchronization, and so on.
+Optimization: Miscellaneous settings, such as timestamp onscreen display, camera orientation (flipped, mirror), time synchronization, etc.

 Synology Surveillance Station: Excellent performance

-What I like most about Surveillance Sation — compared with Arlo cameras — is the fact there’s almost no limit in how long a recording is (as opposed to just 5 minutes of the Arlo).
-The Timeline view and Sync playback are also helpful when I need to find a particular recording or have a good picture of what’s going on at a specific time.
+The Timeline view and Sync playback (now available with improved performance vis Monitor Center in version 9.0) are also helpful when I need to find a particular recording or have a good picture of what’s going on at a specific time.

 Remote access to the system is also convenient.
 You can do that via the web interface, the Surveillance Station desktop software, or the DS Cam mobile app.
-All of them use Synology’s QuickConnect vendor-assisted portal to access the NAS server.
+They all use Synology’s QuickConnect vendor-assisted portal to access the NAS server.
 Alternatively, you can also use Dynamic DNS.

-Obviously, the more cameras you use, the more the NAS server has to work.
-However, my take is if you employ five or fewer cameras — I’ve always used only four at a time –, it’s safe to say you won’t need to worry about the server being slowed down.
+The more cameras you use, the more the NAS server has to work.
+However, my take is if you employ five or fewer cameras — I’ve always used only four at a time — it’s safe to say you won’t need to worry about the server being slowed down.

 Like everything else, the Synology Surveillance Station is not perfect.
 Here are a few things that you should be aware of:

-Just like the NAS server, the Synology Surveillance Station is not for everyone — it requires a certain level of networking know-how to perform the setup and ongoing management.
+Like a Synology NAS server itself, the Surveillance Station is not for everyone.
+It requires a certain level of networking know-how to perform the setup and ongoing management.

-However, in return, this do-it-yourself surveillance system is much more comprehensive than any other canned home security cameras.
-What’s more, you’ll have full control of your security recording and will not have to pay a monthly subscription.
+However, in return, this do-it-yourself surveillance system is much more comprehensive than any other canned home security camera set.
+Among other things, it gives you complete control of your security recording without a monthly subscription.